Expert Bed Bug Preparation

 Be ready to have all people and pets to vacate the premises: We typically require an 8 hour re-entry time for our bed bug treatments.
 Depending on the size of property and type of services being performed, these times can vary.
 Please consult with the on-site professionals.

 Bed Bug Follow-Up Inspection and Treatments

 Bed bug treatments should have at least one follow-up inspection/treatment 10 to 14 days following the initial treatment.

 It is not uncommon to find dead/dying bugs for up to 48 hours following a treatment.
 Bugs have been worked out of hiding spots and may not die instantly in all situations.
 It is important to consult with your pest professionals.

 Bed Bugs are a very resilient and challenging pest to eradicate.
-In order to maximize the effectiveness of the treatment and protect personal belongings, please insure all areas are properly prepared for treatment!
+In order to maximize the effectiveness of the treatment and protect personal belongings, please insure the following instructions are followed when prepared for a bed bug heat treatment!

 - Pets/people – including fish in aquariums

 - House plants – both live and artificial

 - Food that melt – chocolate, candy, etc.